nngabe/qlora_graphrag/README.md

 This work is based on [neo4j-product-examples/neo4j-gnn-llm-example](https://github.com/neo4j-product-examples/neo4j-gnn-llm-example.git).
 We extend these results as follows:

-1. Adding support for model quantization and mixed precision QLoRA using `peft` and `bitsandbytes`.
+1. Added support for model quantization and mixed precision QLoRA using `peft` and `bitsandbytes`.
-2. Enabling multi-gpu training with DDP/FSDP using `accelerate`.
+2. Enabled multi-gpu training with DDP/FSDP using `accelerate`.
-3. Adding `bitsandbytes` 8-bit optimizers as defaults: `AdamW8Bit` and `PagedAdamW8Bit`.
+3. Added `bitsandbytes` 8-bit optimizers as defaults: `AdamW8Bit` or `PagedAdamW8Bit`.
 4. Introduced an MPNN architecture with edge convolution and multiple aggregations to improve encoding of textualized Knowledge Graphs in `MPNN.py`.
 5. Using the above memory optimizations, finetuned MPNN+LLM with `Llama-70B` and QLoRA, significantly improving Q&A performance on STaRK-Prime.